-For more information, visit www.ato.gov.au and search 'Personal deductible contributions', refer to 'What are the limits on superannuation contributions ?' fact sheet.
+For more information, visit www.ato.gov.au and search 'Personal deductible contributions'.
+You can also refer to 'What are the limits on superannuation contributions?' fact sheet available on the Client Education website.

 You can also speak to a financial adviser to work out how much extra insurance you should purchase to ensure your benefit, net of tax, is the desired amount.